Eastlake, Colorado

 Eastlake is an unincorporated community and a U.S. Post Office in Adams County, Colorado, United States.
 The Eastlake Post Office has the ZIP Code 80214.
+Eastlake is a part of the Denver-Aurora-Centennial, CO Metropolitan Statistical Area and the Front Range Urban Corridor.

+History

+The Eastlake, Colorado, post office opened on June 8, 1912.
+The community takes its name from nearby East Lake.
 Most of the Eastlake area has been annexed by the City of Thornton.

-A post office called Eastlake has been in operation since 1912.
-The community takes its name from nearby East Lake.

-The N Line (RTD) ends at Eastlake.
+The RTD N Line (North Metro Rail Line) ends at Eastlake.

 Geography

-Eastlake is located at (39.921323,-104.959259).
+Eastlake is located in western Adams County.